The First and Last Cricket Club in England

 Our 1st XI have been County Champions on ten occasions including six successive ECB Cornwall Premier League titles (2004 - 2009).
 We were ECB National Club Championship semi-finalists in both 2006 & 2007.

-In 20 over cricket we've lifted West Cornwall's Vinter Cup on sixteen occasions, including a record nine successive titles (2004-2012).
+In 20 over cricket we've lifted West Cornwall's Vinter Cup on seventeen occasions, including a record nine successive titles (2004-2012).
 In the ECB National T20 competition we reached two televised Finals Days, at Cardiff (2008) and Chelmsford (2011).

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.

 Cricket clubs can play a key role in the successful delivery of Building Partnerships – cricket's strategic plan for 2006-2009 - by supporting the delivery and implementation of the following programmes:

 The ECB Clubmark and community cricket clubs play a central role in all of these programmes and Clubmark will provide the standards that clubs involved in these programmes will aspire to.

 In addition, it is expected that clubs who achieve the ECB Clubmark will be recognised and rewarded for their hard work and commitment to club cricket in England and Wales.

 By registering to work towards ECB Clubmark, clubs join a growing number of cricket clubs across England and Wales that are prioritising junior development, creating a benchmark for high quality community club cricket.